dbashyal/DC_Catalog/README.md

 Took a while to find the source code, so archived here, so anyone can use it.

-This extension is called Magento attribute info pages manager.
+This extension is called Magento attribute info pages manager (Shop by brand / manufacturer).
 You can create unique magento pages for your attribute values.

 For more information visit author's Url listed above.